-In 2012 after many IOPs, several in-patient treatment centers, and years of an uphill battle with addiction, we discovered the gaps in the system and realized a need for diverse programs of extended aftercare.
-When Daniel Regan left the safety of his rehabilitation center, he developed a recovery system for himself with the help of his mother, Lynn Regan.
-After a while people started to want to know how they did it and wanted a recovery plan set up for themselves.
-They decided from that point that everyone deserves access to an aftercare program and they created CFC Loud N Clear.
-CFC provides services for Prevention, Intervention, and Recovery with a seamless integration of the three making it a full circle.
-We are proudly more than just a recovery program.
+In 2012, after many outpatient and inpatient treatment centers, and years of an uphill battle with addiction, the Regan Family discovered the gaps in the current system and realized a need for diverse programs of extended aftercare.
+When Daniel Regan left the safety of his final 30 day rehabilitation center, he returned to his Monmouth County home as a timid 21 year old man, unsure of how to piece back together his life.
+He developed a recovery system for himself with the help of his mother, Lynn Regan.
+After successfully practicing this recovery system, others became interested and asked to get involved, so they could sustain long term recovery.
+The Regans quickly realized this system was working and that everyone deserves access to an aftercare program.
+They created CFC Loud N Clear in 2012 a NJ501c3.
+This organization now provides Relapse Prevention Programs to over 7500 families.

 Strong Is What Happens, When You Run out of Weak

 "Waking up for a few sober minutes, face wet, embedded on a dirt ridden floor, in this abandoned motel in the middle of palm springs…I was crying in my sleep.
 I needed to run from myself, instead I reached for another needle….internal combustible self-hatred.
 If I remained sober for too many minutes I would have to realize where I was and what I had become."